Superalgos/Superalgos/README.md

 The [Users Manual](https://github.com/Superalgos/Platform/wiki) in this repository's wiki features the documentation corresponding to the latest release.

-A [new documentation site](https://superalgos.github.io/Documentation/suite-crypto-ecosystem-hierarchy.html) is in the making.
-Bear in mind the new version of the documentation is undergoing a massive restructuring, therefore, it may currently be inconsistent or hard to follow.
+A [new documentation site](https://superalgos.github.io/Documentation/) is in the making.
+Bear in mind the new version of the documentation is undergoing a massive restructuring, therefore, it is incomplete and should be complemented with the current User Manual.

-> The specific page linked above and the rest of the pages in the Hierarchies Directory are virtually up to date.
-The rest of the site is currently unreliable.

 ## Codebase and Development Environment